Eurovision DSM contest

 As of 7 June 2021 France had implemented only parts of the DSM directive

 France has split the implementation of the directive into multiple parts.
 In October 2019 it implemented the new press publishers right contained in Article 15.
 An attempt to implement Article 17 via an ordinary legislative procedure was abandoned in April 2020.
 In December 2020 France adopted a delegation law authorizing the Ministry of Culture to implement the remainder of the directive without further parliamentary deliberation.
 On the 12th of May 2021 the Ministry of Culture published an ordinance implementing Article 17 and Articles 18-23 into the Code of Intellectual Property.
+On the 30th of June 2021 an ordinance implementing the remaining articles of the Directive was submitted to the Ministry of Culture.

 The French implementation of Article 17 simply restates the text of the Directive.
 As such, it does not contain any ex-ante safeguards for users rights or additional transparency provisions.
 It also does not narrow down the definition of platforms affected by these rules.